hangardonelli/houdini-discord/README.md

 At this time, although the application is functional and usable without problems, there are some issues to close.
  1. Change flat queries to parameterized queries
- 2. Fully translate the code into English
+ 2. Fully translate the code into English (because initially this was created for a spanish cpps)
  3. Add more administration commands

 ###### Why?